-- · The nature of the information:

-- how sensitive is the information?

-- how did it come to your attention?

-- · The appropriate audience:

-- who does the information need to be shared with?

-- · for what purpose?

-- who is the information being copied to?
-Why?

-- · does restriction of access need to be passed on to your audience?

-- · The most appropriate method of communication:

-- · verbal;

-- · written:

-- fax;

-- · Email;

-- · in person.

-- The potential consequences of inappropriate communication.

-It is also an individual employee's responsibility to safeguard sensitive information in their possession.
+- the nature of the information: - how sensitive is the information? - how did it come to your attention? - the appropriate audience: - who does the information need to be shared with? - for what purpose? - who is the information being copied to and why? - does restriction of access need to be passed on to your audience? - the most appropriate method of communication: verbal, written, email or in person? - the potential consequences of inappropriate communication. - it is also an individual employee's responsibility to safeguard sensitive information in their possession.